 (vi) For PCP and its salts and esters: Typical analytical detection uses GC+ECD, mass selective detectors, as well as LC/MS methods;

-(vii) For PCNs: GC/MS for water analysis.
+(vii) For PCNs: GC/MS for water analysis;

+(viii) For SCCPs: GC with either high or low resolution electron capture negative ion mass spectrometry (GC/ECNI-MS), time-of-flight MS (TOF-MS), deuterodechlorination combined with high resolution GC – high resolution MS (HRGC-HRMS).

 It is important that the steps described in subsections (a) and (b) of paragraph 98 above do not generate false negatives and that any method comply with the level of interest for the analysis.